 This test helps in determining the resistance of paints to erosion caused by scrubbing.
 Although scrub resistance tests are intended primarily for interior coatings, they are sometimes used for exterior coatings as an additional measure of film performance.

 One of the most important properties of a thin film coating is the adhesion between the coating and the substrate.
-Scratch Tester is the most common method of accurate measurement of thin film coating adhesion.
+Scratch Tester is the most common method of accurate measurement of thin-film coating adhesion.

-This test helps in determining the ability of a paint or coating to resist deterioration of its physical and optical properties caused by exposure to light, heat, and water can be very important for many applications.
-This practice may induce property changes associated with end use conditions, including the effects of sunlight, moisture, and heat.
-The exposure used in this practice is not intended to simulate the deterioration caused by localized weather phenomena such as atmospheric pollution, biological attack, and salt water exposure.
+This test helps in determining the ability of a paint or coating to resist deterioration of its physical and optical properties caused by exposure to light, heat, water and can be very important for many applications.
+This practice may induce property changes associated with end-use conditions, including the effects of sunlight, moisture, and heat.
+The exposure used in this practice is not intended to simulate the deterioration caused by localized weather phenomena such as atmospheric pollution, biological attack, and saltwater exposure.

 Test Method: ASTM D6695 – 08

-This test helps in determining the weight percent volatile content of solvent-reducible and water-reducible coatings.
+This test helps in determining the weight per cent volatile content of solvent-reducible and water-reducible coatings.